tderenzi/tderenzi.github.io/src/portfolio/ibm.md

 - **Environmental Audit**: We observed user behavior and interaction with existing BMI and blood pressure kiosks in high-traffic areas.
 This audit helped us identify local usage patterns, kiosk placement issues, and potential adoption barriers in Kenya’s urban settings.

 - **Usability Testing**: Using Nielsen’s heuristics, we conducted a heuristic evaluation followed by in-lab usability tests.
-Participants included both target (culturally Kenyan) and non-target populations, allowing us to capture usability differences due to cultural context.
-We noted critical issues in task completion, error rates, and user comfort during key interactions.
+We captured critical issues in task completion, error rates, and user comfort during key interactions.

 - **Diverse User Groups**: Due to research restrictions, participants were recruited from within IBM.
 To simulate realistic usage, we screened for culturally Kenyan and non-Kenyan users, providing a comparative understanding of how cultural background affected usability.